hhaootian/hhaootian/README.md

 ## About me

+I'm a Research Scientist at Meta working on end-to-end machine learning systems.

-I'm a final year Ph.D. student majoring in Computational Chemistry at Southern Methodist University.
-I'm also pursuing a MS in Computer Science at Georgia Tech.
+I obtained my Ph.D. degree in Theoretical and Computational Chemistry at Southern Methodist University in May 2023.
+I also got an M.S. degree in Computer Science (OMSCS) at Georgia Tech.

-I mainly focus on the study of protein conformations through artificial intelligence.
+My Ph.D. research mainly lies in machine learning and molecular dynamics simulations, where I focused on: (1) deciphering protein allostery through machine learning-based methods; (2) understanding protein conformations through artificial intelligence.

+Feel free to contact me for research collaborations and software developer jobs.
+My resume PDF is available [here](https://hhaootian.github.io/files/resume.pdf).

 Homepage: https://hhaootian.com